gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 .. admonition:: Tasks

     #.
 Play the 5 notes: c, e, g, e, c in octave 4.
     #.
+Starting with C in octave 4, play the next 6 notes that are each one semitone higher htan the previous note.
+Use sharps as needed.
+    #.
 Play the 5 notes: c, e, g, e, c with a tempo of 120, 180 and 240bpm.
     #.
 Design a function that takes the 5 notes: c, e, g, e, c, as one parameter; takes a tempo list of 120, 240, 360 , 480 and 600 bpm as a second parameter and a third parameter: sleep_time with default value 1000.
 Use a repeat loop to set the tempo and play the notes_list.